AI-Hypercomputer/maxtext/docs/contributing.md

 To run a dag file in a temporary local environment, use `local-airflow.sh`.
 The script will symlink just the DAG provided to speed up parsing times.

+This requires Airflow to be installed locally.
+You can configure your local environment by running `pip install -r .github/requirements.txt`.

+To run the local environment, use the following commands:

 ```
 gcloud auth login --update-adc
 scripts/local-airflow.sh path/to/dag_file.py